Prescribing Morse scalar curvatures: critical points at infinity: Non compact flow lines

 which decreases the energy $J$ according to Proposition \ref{prop_decreasing_the_energy}.
-Then every flow line $u_{t}=\Phi(t,\cdot)$ induces upon choice of a subsequence in time a Palais-Smale sequence $u_{t_{k}}=\Phi(t_{k}, \cdot)$ by energy reasoning.
+Then by energy reasoning every flow line $u(t)=\Phi(t,\cdot)$ induces upon choice of a subsequence in time a Palais-Smale sequence $u_{t_{k}}=\Phi(t_{k}, \cdot)$ .
 Indeed $J$ is by positivity of the Yamabe invariant strictly positive, while by virtue of Propositions \ref{prop_gradient_bounds} and \ref{prop_decreasing_the_energy} every flow line consumes energy as long as $\vert \partial J\vert>0$.
-Then Proposition \ref{blow_up_analysis} and the comment following show, that upon choice of a subsequence $u_{t_{k}}$ is of zero weak limit, if and only if $u_{t_{k}}$ concentrates in the sense
+Then Proposition \ref{blow_up_analysis} and the comment following it show, that upon a subsequence $u_{t_{k}}$ is of zero weak limit, if and only if $u_{t_{k}}$ concentrates in the sense

 in which case $u$ is of zero weak limit itself, as Lemma \ref{lem_capturing_the_flow} shows.
 Hence according to Proposition \ref{prop_tower_bubble_exclusion} the full flow line concentrates simply with limiting profile and energy